4 Funny Illustrated Books that Perfectly Capture the Introvert Life

 4. The Escape Manual for Introverts

 The Escape Manual for Introverts, by Katie Vaz, does absolute justice to its name.
-The book is divided into five different relationships — friends, relatives, co-workers, acquaintances, and strangers — and shows you how to “escape” social situations you are put in by each relationship.
+The book is divided into five sections for different types of relationship — friends, relatives, co-workers, acquaintances, and strangers — and shows you how to “escape” social situations you are put in by each relationship.

-For someone like me who has made many absurd excuses to get out of a situation, I think this graph is very useful.
-After all, we may wish to be like Phoebe from Friends and escape, saying, “I wish I could, but I don’t want to” — but let’s face it, many of us probably chicken out.
+For someone like me who has made many absurd excuses to get out of attending a party or two, I found this graph to be hilarious.
+After all, we introverts may wish to be like Phoebe from Friends and simply say, “I wish I could, but I don’t want to” — but let’s face it, many of us chicken out from telling the absolute truth.

-Vaz also illustrates different scenarios within each relationship and walks you through the entire process of how to escape them without hurting your loved ones’ feelings (because it does get tricky with friends and family).
+Vaz also illustrates different social scenarios and gives you funny ideas to escape them without hurting your loved ones’ feelings (because it does get tricky with friends and family).

 I think The Escape Manual for Introverts will resonate with any introvert who has ever needed to flee a situation and been in need of a decent excuse to do so.
 It’s funny, short, and filled with escape plans — need I say more?
 Click here to buy it on Amazon.

 I hope you get your hands on at least one of these amazing books, if not all of them, and learn to celebrate your introversion, just like I did.
-They also make great birthday or holiday gifts for the introverts in your life!
+These books also make great birthday or holiday gifts for the introverts in your life!

 You might like: